zentralopensource/zentral/docs/configuration/stores.md

 **OPTIONAL**

 A boolean indicating if the store is the main event store to be used to fetch events in the Zentral UI.
-Only one store can be set as the `frontend` store, and ATM, only the `datadog` and `elasticsearch` backend support fetching events for display in the UI.
+Only one store can be set as the `frontend` store, and ATM, only the `datadog`, `elasticsearch` and `splunk` backends support fetching events for display in the UI.

 ### `excluded_event_types`